Childhood Bible Storiesest. 2024

 God saw Leah's sadness

 Leah became Jacob's wife first, but she knew Jacob's heart was with Rachel.
-She felt unseen and unloved by her husband.
-But the Bible says that God saw this — and God enabled her to have children (Genesis 29:31 says God 'opened her womb'), showing His care for the one who felt forgotten.
+She felt unseen and unloved.
+But the Bible says that God saw Leah's sadness — and He blessed her with children, showing His tender care for the one who felt forgotten.

 Leah's faith grew